robphoenix/bordeltabernacle.github.io/_posts/2016-02-12-notes-on-elixir-templating-with-eex.markdown

 data to see if it has a `vlans` key.
 We do this, so that if we have a device that doesn't have any vlans it'll just skip this, rather than break the program.
-If we do have a `vlans` key, we're going to pass it to a new function called `Render.vlans`.
+If we do have a `vlans` key, we're going to pass it to a new function called `vlans`, that will be in the Render module.

-Let's have a look at this in action:
+Let's have a look at it:

 {% highlight elixir linenos %}
 iex> defmodule Render do